CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/06_LAB_11_01_Implement_Azure_Private_Link_for_Azure_Virtual_Desktop.md

 1. On the **az140-21-hp1 \| Networking** page, on the **Public access (3)** tab, select the option **Disable public access and use private access (4)**, and then select **Save (5)**.

-    > **Note**: To validate the private endpoint functionality, an RDP client needs to be connected to a network that has private connectivity to the Azure virtual network containing subnet hosting the private endpoints you created earlier in this lab.
+    > **Note:** To validate the private endpoint functionality, an RDP client needs to be connected to a network that has private connectivity to the Azure virtual network containing subnet hosting the private endpoints you created earlier in this lab.
 To simulate this scenario, you will create another subnet in the same virtual network used to create private endpoints and deploy an Azure VM running Windows 11 into that subnet.

 1. In the Azure portal, search for and select **Virtual networks** and, on the **Virtual networks** page, select **az140-vnet11e**.

 1. On the **az140-vnet11e** page, in the **Settings** section of the vertical navigation menu, select **Subnets**.

 1. On the **az140-vnet11e \| Subnets** page, select **+ Subnet**.